Chapter 16: Complex problems

 When the B2 is appointed for a section 8 entitlement in respect of a GB patent application which has not been published, the following action should be taken by the B2:

 PDAX:- Update the front of the electronic file with the label: Litigation Proceedings Create minute to Formalities Manager and import.
-Send message “PSM - Do not terminate case without consulting Litigation Section”.
+Send message “PSM - Do not terminate case without consulting Tribunal Section”.

 Action by Formalities group